 Philadelphia, PA 19104

 1. Veselka J, Anavekar NS, Charron P. Hypertrophic Obstructive Cardiomyopathy.
 Lancet 2016;389:25-31.

 At Penn Heart and Vascular, our specialists are among the select number of surgeons in the nation with the experience and skill necessary to perform septal myectomy.
 Among the nation’s most experienced in all forms cardiovascular surgery, including transplantation, mitral and aortic valve surgery and robotic surgery, Penn cardiovascular surgeons have consistently acquired or developed innovative technologies to complement their skills in the operating room.
 This combination of technical and clinical expertise, experience and vision drives the constant improvement that defines the division of cardiovascular surgery.

 Director, Cardiac Transplantation and Mechanical Circulatory Support Program

 Director, Minimally Invasive and Robotic Cardiac Surgery Program

-Assistant Professor of Surgery at the Hospital of the University of Pennsylvania and the Presbyterian Medical Center of Philadelphia
+Associate Professor of Surgery at the Hospital of the University of Pennsylvania

 Medical Director, Center for Inherited Cardiac Disease